The Path Less Traveled #014: Hiking Boots vs Trail Runners

 Research

-With a review of literature, I was unable to find anything specific, stating that shoes were garbage and needed to be disregarded at all cost.
+With a review of literature, I was unable to find anything specific, stating that trail shoes were garbage and needed to be disregarded at all cost.
 Most research regarding hiking/backpacking and injuries related to footwear focus in high-top or low-top shoes, or variables that are not relevant.
 Here are some pieces that may allow you to come up with your own conclusions.

 Injuries